gersteinlab/LARVA/README.txt

 Additional columns after these first five are allowed.
 For variant files in VCF format, we recommend the use of the vcf2bed.py script for conversion, available at: https://code.google.com/p/bedops/downloads/detail?name=vcf2bed.py

+For the annotation file, LARVA expects at least four columns:

+(chr, start, stop, name)

+Additional columns after these first four are allowed.

 (E) LARVA Data Context

 The data context files must be downloaded from larva.gersteinlab.org and placed in the "code/annotations" folder to run LARVA.